-Islam Gulomov Senior Associate islam.g@centil.law
+Zamira Mullyadjanova Associate zamira.mullyadjanova@ centil.law

 1. What is the main legislation and international treaties governing the project financing in your jurisdiction?

 The central piece of legislation in the area of project financing in Uzbekistan is the Civil Code effective from 1 March 1997 as amended ("Civil Code").
 A few other normative legal acts that are applied in the project financing transactions are as follows: